Pivot Works Ltd. converts human fecal sludge into solid fuel for powering local industries (cement and brick plants) in Kigali, Rwanda.

 Industry range for a ton of solid fuel at Pivot Fuel’s energy content (18 GJ per ton) is 45 USD- 189 USD.
 Interview with representative

-Competitors are municipal wastewater treatment plants and large-scale aerobic digestion plants; further waste to energy solutions already in the E4C Solutions Library.
+Competitors are municipal wastewater treatment plants and large-scale aerobic digestion plants.

 Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all.